KnpLabs/server-side-renderer/README.md

 Every replica can be configured to be a manager, a worker or both (see the [configuration](#configuration) section to find out how to configure them).

+> We strongly recommend to configure a cache layer on top of this component to avoid re-generating the same resource multiple times (except if not specifically needed).

 ### Manager

 Managers are responsible to expose the web-service to let other services